43615/adc-lang/MANUAL.md

 - Scientific: `1.234567@5`
 - Fraction: `1234567 10 /`

 These are equally correct ways of expressing a number, as inputting them back would give the same value.
-By default, outputting a number generates all 3 formats and picks the shortest one, but one of these may be forced using an additional parameter.
+By default, outputting a number generates all 3 formats and picks the shortest one (preference order as listed), but one of these may be forced using an additional parameter.

 ## Parameters

 These are options for controlling number I/O operations:
-- `NNa k` sets the output precision.
+- `NPa k` sets the output precision.
 This limits the amount of displayed significant digits, with 0 meaning unlimited.
   - Normal: Counts all significant digits until K is reached.
-Integer digits that don't fit are replaced with 0s, fractional digits are discarded, recurring digits are not displayed as such unless the whole recurring portion can fit.
-Uses standard rounding, halves go up.
+Trailing digits that don't fit are removed: integer digits are replaced with 0s, fractional digits are discarded, recurring digits are not displayed as such unless the whole recurring portion can fit.
+Rounds the remaining digits to nearest, ties to even ([avoiding biases](https://en.wikipedia.org/wiki/Rounding#Rounding_half_to_even)).
   - Scientific: Same rules, the exponent is not included in the digit count.
   - Fraction: Finds the best approximation with at most K digits in the numerator or denominator, whichever is greater.
 - `K -> NNz` returns the current output precision.